Burnout vs Depression: How to Tell the Difference

 If you think you are dealing with both, professional support is the right move.
 A therapist trained in CBT or behavioral approaches can help you untangle which symptoms are burnout-driven and which are depression-driven, and build a recovery plan that addresses both.

 I am not qualified to make that call for you.
-I built Fine Is a Lie as a burnout recovery program, not a depression treatment.
+I built Fine Is a Lie as a program for people stuck in burnout, not a depression treatment.
 If your symptoms extend beyond work into every area of your life, please talk to a professional.
 That is not a failure.
 It is the appropriate response.

 A Quick Way to Check